HealthShare Health Connect Cloud Reference Information

 Click Apply.

-This list of productions is now displayed in the Productions column in the row for the user.
+This list of productions and web apps is now displayed in the Productions column in the row for the user.

-If you later add a production and want to allow users to access the production, return to the Connect Users page and use this same procedure to assign access to the new production.
+If you later add a production or web app and want to allow users to access it, return to the Connect Users page and use this same procedure to assign access to the new production or web app.

 Reset a User’s Password